JM-2023/Combine-Organize-MP3/README.md

 - PyQt5 - GUI framework
 - pytz - Timezone support
 - FFmpeg - Media conversion (auto-detected)
-- 7-Zip - Archive creation (optional)
+- 7-Zip - Optional for `.7z` archives (otherwise `.zip`)

 ## File Organization

+### UI Date Grouping (Timezone + Cutoff)

-Files are organized by recording date with timezone adjustment:
+- Files are grouped in the UI by a timezone-adjusted date (default `Asia/Shanghai`).
-- Files recorded before 4 AM belong to previous day
+- A 4 AM cutoff is applied: files before cutoff are shown under the previous day.
-- Timezone conversion from Beijing time (source) to selected timezone
-- Automatic grouping with visual color coding
+- Assumes source timestamps are in Beijing time (naive datetimes are treated as `Asia/Shanghai`).

+### Organize Operation (Filesystem)

+- Moves source files into folders under the current working directory.
+- Folder name format: `YYYYMMDD HH-MM` (based on the first file in that date group).
+- Merge output files are skipped so merged `.mp3` outputs stay at top level.

 ## Thread Safety